 What happens if one of your shares engages in a corporate action?

 Given the frequency of corporate actions, it is highly likely that one of the shares in your portfolio will undergo a corporate action at some point.
-Under such circumstances we, as the nominee, will exercise a collective vote based on the direction deemed most beneficial to shareholders by the Investore Investment Committee.
+Under such circumstances we will exercise a collective vote based on the direction deemed most beneficial to shareholders by the Investore Investment Committee.
 Investore will always seek to make the best decision for our investors as a whole but will not be held liable for any personal issues arising from applying aggregate voting requests.